Review | At the weirdest Super Bowl, the Weeknd came to play

 For anyone on the couch wondering, “Who is this guy?” — fair question.
 He made his first digital splashes back in 2011 as a mystery man, refusing to assign a name or face to his voice — a floating, yearning falsetto that sounded like it was trying to escape the loneliness of living inside the body that had produced it.
 Now, nearly 10 years later, that voice is omnipresent on the pop charts, but despite all the hyper-exposure, the Weeknd’s music still seems to come from lonely places.
-On Sunday night, he was dancing on the 50-yard line in a sparkly, blood-red suit, surrounded by dozens of doppelganger dancers during “Blinding Lights,” singing, “No one’s around to judge me.”
+On Sunday night, he was dancing on the 50-yard line in a sparkly, blood-red jacket, surrounded by dozens of doppelganger dancers during “Blinding Lights,” singing, “No one’s around to judge me.”

 It would have been cool to hear him drop that line in an empty stadium, but instead, the place was packed.
 Or at least it looked like it.
 Alongside the living, breathing fans in attendance were 30,000 cardboard cutouts that the NFL had produced to help fill the empty seats, some of which bore the images of fans at home who had reportedly paid $100 for the honor.

 So with plenty of surrealism to compete with from the jump, the Weeknd strode into his 14-minute medley with a gospel choir at his back — as required by Super Bowl halftime law — only this time, the singers wore glowing red Terminator eyes as they sang “Starboy,” a song in which the Weeknd incriminates his audience for his success, his voice ascending parallel to his fortune: “Look what you’ve done!”
-Unfortunately, his voice was low and murky in the mix — a technical difficulty he probably wasn’t too chuffed about, having reportedly funneled $7 million of his own money into the show’s production.
+Unfortunately, his voice was low and murky in the mix — a technical difficulty he probably wasn’t too pleased about, having reportedly poured $7 million of his own money into the show’s production.

 And it was a pity to hear him pushing so hard considering the intimacy of his best singing.
 The signature tremble in his voice can either sound urgent, as if he were shivering in the cold, or artfully blasé, as if he were singing along to a Ready for the World tune in his ear buds as he prowls the frozen foods aisle.
 But frosty sotto voce doesn’t cut it at the Super Bowl, and musically, he sounded out of his element.